Japan & Niseko

 Is breakfast included in NISADE room rates?

-Breakfast is not generally included with room rates for NISADE properties, with the exception of hotel rooms (winter only) without full kitchens at The Vale Niseko.
+Breakfast is not generally included with room rates for NISADE properties, with the exception of hotel rooms and studios (winter only) without full kitchens at The Vale Niseko.
 Breakfast is not available as room service at The Vale Niseko, but the restaurant is conveniently located in the lobby of the hotel.

 What exactly is a futon?